Shayan-Ghani/Container-Exporter/README.md

 A resource-friendly, highly efficient, and minimal Prometheus exporter to track Memory, CPU, Disk and Network I/O usage of Docker containers along with their lifecycle (uptime).

+Check out the [web page](https://shayan-ghani.github.io/Container-Exporter/) for more information.

 ## Table of Contents
 1. [DEV STACK](#%EF%B8%8F-dev-stack)
 2. [DEMO](#-demo)